 Try this Sourdough Italian Bread recipe, or contribute your own.
-"Starter" and "Breads" are two of the tags cooks chose for Sourdough Italian Bread.
+"Starter" and "Breads" are two tags used to describe Sourdough Italian Bread.

 "I was pleasantly surprised by this bread.
 I would definitely make it again.
 I did omit the salt and pepper.
 Very good bread!"- the_goat_lady